ninzhan/5thSRD/README.md

 # 5thSRD
-This is a markdown version of the 5th Edition System Reference Document.
+This is a markdown version of the 5th Edition System Reference Document, specifically made to be compatible with Obsidian.md, and forked from https://github.com/vitusventure/5thSRD.
+Copy the SRD folder from this repository into the root folder of your Obsidian vault.

-Documents are in the docs/ directory.

-Published as a website built via mkdocs on https://5thsrd.org

-# How to Build
-Various indexes are built using build_indexes.py.

-Build the full site using mkdocs (http://www.mkdocs.org/): mkdocs build --clean

-You can also serve locally by running mkdocs serve